DivyaAnjaliM/Stock-Prediction-System/README.md

 [//]: # (Hello welcome to my project
-  This project is already uploaded to my GitHub Account where I have deployed this project You can find the project here: https://github.com/Kumar-laxmi/Stock-Prediction-System-Application )
+  This project is already uploaded to my GitHub Account, where I have deployed this project You can find the project here: https://github.com/Kumar-laxmi/Stock-Prediction-System-Application )